 Now, adjust the the properties and settings listed above relevant to your use scenarios.
 You may ignore the settings/properties that are turned off in the Shared maps profile, because they won't be visible on the shared map.

-If you're using the standard search bar filter and would like to show to users only records within a distance that the user selects in the Distance field, create a map layer with the following condition, while hiding the "Other" layer:
+If you're using the standard search bar filter and would like to show to users only records within a distance that the user selects in the Distance field, create a map layer with the following condition, while hiding the "Other" layer (or create and apply a map filter with this formula):

 IMPORTANT NOTE #5.
 If you are planning to use map layers to hide records that do not match a condition, be sure to uncheck the "Other" layer before exising the Log in as (for setup) mode.
 Similarly, if you're using map layers for this purpose, apply them before exiting the mode.